 How many possible configurations?
 The first quarterboard may be placed either way up in and any of four different orientations, giving eight possible patterns for the first quarter.
 The same applies to each of the others, making 8^4 or 4096 patterns in all.
 But then each one of the four may be placed in any of six different positions relative to the other three - viz.
 ABCD, ABDC, ACBD, ACDB, ADBC, ADCB circularly from any given corner.
 Then 6 x 4096 = 24,576.
 The fact that the whole board may be placed with either pair of opposite sides as baselines doubles the number of opening arrays to 49,152.
 (Return)

 Why not capture on the first move?
-Because some configurations (red squares at opposite ends of the same column, or two yellows in diagonally opposite corners uninterrupted by a third) make it possible for the first player to home a pawn by capturing on the first move without danger of immediate recapture.
+Because some configurations (red squares at opposite ends of the same column, or two diagonally opposite yellows, as illustrated) would otherwise permit a homing capture on the first move.
+This would be at best inelegant and at worst unfair.
 Prohibiting initial capture seems neater than forbidding such configurations.
 (Return)